-Benefits of video content analysis system
+Benefits of real-time video surveillance system

 Nowadays, video content analytics technology is evolving, and to increase ROI, streamline security systems, and enhance customer experiences, businesses have to upgrade the utility of video surveillance camera networks and maximize the value of existing infrastructures.
 Real-time alerts triggered by advanced video content analysis software help improve situational awareness and accelerate measures toward security, emergency responses, detection of unusual activities, better understanding of customer needs, and much more.
 Let’s categorize the main benefits of VCA systems so that you can weigh the pros and cons to understand if your business really needs this innovative approach.

 - High-level protection.
 This benefit relates not only to public safety but also monitoring of high-risk areas.
-The real-time streaming of video helps detect loitering, identify suspicious objects that can affect your organization, or ensure timely safety to the accident-prone areas.
+The real-time streaming of video helps detect loitering, identify suspicious objects that can affect your organization, or ensure timely safety in accident-prone areas.
 Moreover, if your facility contains dangerous chemicals, for example, real-time video monitoring helps remove the risk of people being located nearby.
 In contrast to conventional approaches toward video surveillance, live video monitoring backed by artificial intelligence algorithms is capable to track and detect each object that appears.
 With advanced video analytics, you are able to create a structured database of insights retrieved from raw video data resulting in smart alerting, granular search, and actionable reporting.
 While usual video cameras cannot grasp the entire view of moving objects due to color restrictions, long distances, weather conditions, video content analysis, based on neural networks that are trained to recognize different patterns from massive data, ensures high detection accuracy and reliability.

 - Predictive maintenance.
 Combined with AI and IoT systems, video monitoring systems can anticipate problems before they occur.
 Aggregating large data amounts into comprehensive insights, live video monitoring powered with AI and IoT sensors facilitates preventative security strategies.
 Therefore, rapid search capabilities are applied to trigger alert notifications in real-time so that security staff can be timely informed of any alarming situation.
 And here we don’t mean intelligent image processing, but the integration of video analysis with other systems such as access control, time tracking, etc. AI-based patterns play an important role in the behavioral analysis as well.

 - Sales and marketing capabilities.
-Going beyond the traditional paradigm of video security system that generates footage, real-time video monitoring systems allow for enhancement of customer experiences.
+Going beyond the traditional paradigm of video security system that generates footage, real-time video monitoring systems allow for the enhancement of customer experiences.
 With that said, we mean retail businesses that can extremely benefit from advanced video technologies by amplifying their customers’ experiences.
-With insightful video analysis, you are able to retrieve meaningful heatmapping data such as the most occupied areas in the store, where your customers stop the most, and even where they are looking at.
+With insightful video analysis, you are able to retrieve meaningful heatmapping data such as the most occupied areas in the store, where your customers stop the most, and even where they are looking.
 There are a variety of advantages to drive your marketing decisions and increase your ROI.
 Read on to know more.

-Remote monitoring use cases
+Remote video monitoring use cases

 Real-time video monitoring for smart cities

-There are a lot of areas in smart cities where real-time video monitoring can help improve efficiency, effective management, and enhance preventative measures.
+There are a lot of areas in smart cities where real-time video monitoring can help improve efficiency, and effective management, and enhance preventative measures.
 Let’s see some of the examples:

 - Smart surveillance systems monitor road networks and people moving across the city.
 With video analytics, such systems can not only identify road accidents but also alert ambulance or police workers immediately.
 Moreover, based on smart data analytics, roads can be closed and routes can be adjusted to prevent congestion issues.
 The intelligent road traffic monitoring system that is connected with camera sensors collects data.
 Such a monitoring system can automatically detect incidents based on obtained data from the sensors.
-One example is road traffic monitoring software that was implemented by Euristiq in Dublin Port Tunnel.
+One example is road traffic monitoring software that was implemented by Euristiq in the Dublin Port Tunnel.
 The system generates different types of alerts and insightful analytics in real-time on the map.
 With such video analytics, you can see the average speed and journey time of a vehicle of a certain day, the average waiting time in traffic jams, pedestrians movements, etc. Based on these reports, IoT systems generate appropriate alerts to immediately act on problems that enhance overall city prosperity.

 - Real-time video monitoring incorporated with IoT empowers smart cities with effective parking management.
 Drivers can easily find available parking spaces through apps on their smartphones and unauthorized vehicles parked in pre-defined zones can be easily detected.